 I give myself ONE marketing target a month.
 The target has nothing to do with money.
 It has to do with setting up my marketing “machine” and creating an audience.

 An example: for YOU … YES get your book on the Amazon platform.
 Amazon has a built-in audience, and if you position your book correctly (see newsletter) your sales will trickle in because of the work they do for you.
 What many self-publishers don’t realize is that the harder THEY work to promote their book, the harder Amazon works to help them.

 If you don’t DO anything, Amazon won’t do anything.
 Simple as that!

 Work on various “Amazon” tasks for a full month.
+Review should be the most important thing on your self-publishig list.
 Set up a routine where you are looking for reviews either daily or weekly.
 You should maintain that routine for the LIFE of your book.
 I had one book that sold for well over 20 years … every week I did something on my list 10 – 60 minutes.
 Year after year after year!

 The third month … focus on what you are doing with your newsletter.
 Can you get it on auto?
 How can you get more subscribers?
 How can you give something relevant to your book to your followers?
 How can you engage your audience?
 How can get them to help you market your NEXT book?
 Whatever you set up here should be added into your marketing routine.

 The month after that ….
 LOL I think you have the idea by now!